 Diversify products by providing a wide range of services by developing mobile apps which will enhance reliability and convenience.

 Engage social media specialists and consultants in devising marketing strategies.
+[This aspect was not discussed in the report]

 10. REFERENCES

 Ellison, N. B., Steinfield, C., & Lampe, C. (2014).
 The benefits of Facebook “friends:” Social capital and college students’ use of online social network sites.
 Journal of Computer‐Mediated Communication, 12(4), 1143-1168.